Oussa-Err/IIYADA/README.md

 ## Introduction

-IYADA is a comprehensive clinic management windows forms app developed using Visual Studio 2022.
+IIYADA is a comprehensive clinic management windows forms app developed using Visual Studio 2022.
 The primary language used is C#, and ADO.NET is utilized for database manipulation.
 The design is enhanced using the Guna framework.

 ### Key features include: